 Still I know it’s tough to think about since we know that we probably have many years left to accomplish our goals, but the premise is that we shouldn’t take any time for granted.
 We can’t let the likely amount of time prevent us from liking our time now.

 Question 3: Do I Have Any Regrets?

-Miranda and I wanted to visit Thailand so we bought tickets and are currently having a wonderful time in the beautiful country.
+Miranda and I wanted to visit Thailand, so we did.
+We bought tickets and had a wonderful time in the beautiful country.
 Travelling is a decision you’ll never regret.

 Don’t wait on infinite tomorrows!